Agatized Dinosaur Bone

 Agatized dinosaur bone grades 6 to 7 on Mohs scale of mineral hardness.

-Our photograph features petrified dinosaur bone alongside petrified wood.
-These exhibits are on display in the Smithsonian National Museum of Natural History in Washington D.C.
-Photograph by Stone Mania ©
+Our photograph features agatized dinosaur bone and petrified wood in a display cabinet at the Smithsonian National Museum of Natural History in Washington D.C.
+Stone Mania ©.
+Click image to see the original photo.

 Agatized Dinosaur Bone Pendants